-We often get asked “Where to stay with kids in Machu Picchu, Or… “What are the best family hotels in Machu Picchu?”
+We often get asked “Where to stay with kids in Machu Picchu?”
+Or “What are the best family hotels in Machu Picchu?”

 We have stayed in all of these places over a period of 5 years; in addition we have had friends stay in others and let us know what they thought.
 If we haven’t stayed in a place we will let you know.

 To start with, many reviews of Aguas Calientes call it an ugly, concrete jungle and not worth stopping in.
-Well – we totally disagree!
+Well, we totally disagree!

 To start with, unless you are going to fork out $1000 a night for a stay in the gorgeous Belmond Machu Picchu Sanctuary Lodge, located just outside of the ruins, you are going to need to stay in Aguas Calientes for at least one night!

-And contrary to the guidebooks – we love Aguas Calientes.
-To start with, it’s a fantastic train ride to this little village nestled at the bottom of some vertiginous verdant mountains, and there is an expectant energy about this little place.
+And contrary to the guidebooks, we love Aguas Calientes.
+To start with, it’s a fantastic train ride to this little village nestled at the bottom of some vertiginous verdant mountains and there is an expectant energy about this little place.

-A visit to Machu Picchu is often a “big” emotional thing for many people, and after a visit they can feel let down, especially if they jump back on the train to Cusco.
+A visit to Machu Picchu is often a “big” emotional thing for many people and after a visit they can feel let down, especially if they jump back on the train to Cusco.
 For us, another afternoon in Aguas Calientes and more playing was just the ticket.
 We then took the train back to Ollantaytambo the next day.

 Giving Machu Picchu the time it deserves means that booking a family hotel, which is kid friendly, in Machu Picchu is important!
 Here are some of the best family hotels in Machu Picchu.

-Our list – The Best Family Hotels in Machu Picchu
+Our List – The Best Family Hotels In Machu Picchu

 Sumaq Machu Picchu is a newer, luxury hotel that offers a comfortable stay and modern rooms.
 We stayed here with Little Miss as a 12 month old and absolutely loved it.
-For complete property information please take a look at the Sumaq Machu Picchu

 Owned by the fabulous folks at Inkaterra, the El Mapi by Inkaterra is a large, modern hotel with decent sized rooms and offers a high quality stay.
 There are gardens where the kids can play.
-For complete property information please take a look at El Mapi by Inkaterra

 For more affordable options, we have stayed in both of these places pre-kids; they are atmospheric and fun.
 Located on steep hillsides they wouldn’t be recommended for small kids, but certainly for those with older kids they’d offer an adventure.

 Gringo Bills was “the original” gringo accommodation in Aguas Calientes and feels like it has history in the rooms and foyers.
 Ask for a Family Room.
-For complete property information please take a look at Gringo Bills

 Looking for something different in Aguas Calientes, then why not look at a complete list of hotels in Aguas Calientes?